andrewmsilva/Author-Topic-Modeling-with-news/README.md

-# Topic Modeling with news
+# Author-Topic Modeling with news
 To run this experiment, your need to download the dataset [here](https://components.one/datasets/all-the-news-articles-dataset/), because its size exceed 100 MB and can not be uploaded in GitHub.

 Output: